npm package discovery and stats viewer.

 QA agents that "look at a screenshot and decide" miss too much. tester-h splits the work into two lanes that play to their strengths:

-• Vision decides what only humans can: is the CTA the brand red, is the layout broken, does the hero image render, is the focus ring visible.
+• Vision decides what only a human eye can: is the CTA the brand color, is the layout broken, did the hero image render, is the focus ring visible.

-The text on the page is never OCR'd from pixels — the agent reads it straight from the DOM.
-The verdict you get back is a structured JSON object listing every check that ran and every issue with a severity, so it pipes cleanly into CI, dashboards, or another agent.
+Page text is read straight from the DOM, never OCR'd from pixels.
+The verdict comes back as structured data — every check that ran, every issue with a severity — so it pipes cleanly into CI, dashboards, or another agent.

 Install